UC-OSPO-Network/ospo-survey-analysis/README.md

 ## Publishing

 I'm currently in the process of transitioning from R scripts to .qmd notebooks.
-I don't really love these... but the plan is to transition to them so that I can render my scripts to readable reports.
-As I go along, and some of the (.qmd) notebooks are basically finalized, I will publish them as pdfs in `reports/markdown` (Quarto insists on this spurious intermediate directory).
+The plan is to eventually phase out the scripts, so that I can render my notebooks to readable reports.
+I will publish them as pdfs in `reports/markdown` (Quarto apparently insists on this spurious intermediate directory).
+I'm also creating web files for HTML+CSS reports, but these make for noisy git diffs so I'm not including them in version control.

-Note to self: to publish, do `quarto render --to pdf`.